zxjlm/cursor-fastapi-rules/fastapi/RULE.md

 - Use APIRouter to organize related routes
 - Group routes by functional modules
 - Use route prefixes and tags to organize APIs
+- Use declarative route definitions with clear return type annotations
+- Structure routes and dependencies clearly to optimize readability and maintainability

 ### 8.2 Dependency Injection

 - Leverage FastAPI's dependency injection system
 - Inject database connections, authentication, etc. as dependencies
 - Use dependencies to share common logic
+- Rely on FastAPI's dependency injection system for managing state and shared resources

 ### 8.3 Data Validation

 - Use Pydantic models for request and response validation
 - Define clear input and output models
 - Leverage Pydantic's validation features to ensure data integrity
+- Use Pydantic's BaseModel for consistent input/output validation and response schemas
+- Use functional components (plain functions) and Pydantic models for input validation and response schemas

 ### 8.4 Asynchronous Programming

 - Prioritize using asynchronous functions for I/O operations
 - Use `async`/`await` syntax
 - Avoid using blocking operations in asynchronous contexts
+- Use def for synchronous operations and async def for asynchronous ones
+- Minimize blocking I/O operations; use asynchronous operations for all database calls and external API requests
+- Limit blocking operations in routes:
+  - Favor asynchronous and non-blocking flows
+  - Use dedicated async functions for database and external API operations

 ### 8.5 Database and ORM

 - Prioritize using SQLModel for ORM work, supplemented with SQLAlchemy for additional functionality

+### 8.6 Lifecycle Management

+- Minimize @app.on_event("startup") and @app.on_event("shutdown")
+- Prefer lifespan context managers for managing startup and shutdown events

+### 8.7 Performance Optimization

+- Optimize for performance using async functions for I/O-bound tasks, caching strategies, and lazy loading
+- Implement caching for static and frequently accessed data using tools like Redis or in-memory stores
+- Optimize data serialization and deserialization with Pydantic
+- Use lazy loading techniques for large datasets and substantial API responses
+- Prioritize API performance metrics (response time, latency, throughput)